 We see small-school gems emerge each year, but for the most part, NFL scouts know which campuses they need to hit to see the nation's top prospects.
-This year's top destinations for personnel evaluators are no different than they have been for most of the last 10 years.
+This year's top destinations for personnel evaluators were no different than they have been for most of the last 10 years.

 These players were already in Ann Arbor when Jim Harbaugh arrived, and it's likely that they met their potential under the current coaching staff's tutelage.
 Ohio State had 12 players drafted last year, but Michigan might one-up its rival this year if most of the players listed below are selected.

-Middle rounds: TE Jake Butt (injury), WR Amara Darboh, OT Erik Magnuson, RB De'Veon Smith
+Middle rounds: TE Jake Butt (injury), WR Amara Darboh, DT Ryan Glasgow, CB Jourdan Lewis

-Late rounds: OG Ben Braden, WR Jehu Chesson, LB Ben Gedeon, DT Ryan Glasgow, S Delano Hill, OG Kyle Kalis, CB Channing Stribling, S Dymonte Thomas
+Late rounds: OG Ben Braden, WR Jehu Chesson, LB Ben Gedeon, S Delano Hill, OG Kyle Kalis, OT Erik Magnuson, RB De'Veon Smith, CB Channing Stribling, S Dymonte Thomas

-The Tide couldn't quite finish off Clemson for their second straight championship, but as many as seven players from that squad have a chance to be first-round picks.
-That would be a record -- Miami currently holds the record with six in 2004.
+The Tide couldn't quite finish off Clemson for their second straight championship, but as many as six players from that squad have a chance to be first-round picks.
+That would tie a record -- Miami currently holds the record with six in 2004.
 It's a top-heavy group, but teams will be pleased if Eddie Jackson and Dalvin Tomlinson slide to the third round due to injury (in Jackson's case) or depth in their position groups.

 It's another talent-filled draft class for the Tigers, who have had the second-most players selected in the draft since 2005 (72, only behind USC's 78).
 Jamal Adams and Leonard Fournette could give the school two top-five selections for the first time since 1960 (Billy Cannon, Johnny Robinson).
-Malachi Dupre and Davon Godchaux could prove to be excellent second- or third-round steals if team needs and the stacked underclassmen group prevent them from being called as early as expected.
+Malachi Dupre and Kendell Beckwith could prove to be excellent second- or third-round steals if team needs and the stacked underclassmen group prevent them from being called as early as expected.

-Late rounds: OG Josh Boutte, TE Colin Jeter, DE Lewis Neal, LB Duke Riley
+Late rounds: OG Josh Boutte, WR Travin Duval, DL Davon Godchaux, S Rickey Jefferson, TE Colin Jeter, DE Lewis Neal

 Early rounds: CB Cordrea Tankersley, DT Carlos Watkins, QB Deshaun Watson, WR Mike Williams